AldowadSimanjuntak/Project-Oracle-Cloud-MLOps-using-Linear-Regression/README.md

 ## Conclusion:
 Based on the evaluation, the Linear Regression model demonstrates the ability to confidently predict population growth in the coming years.
 However, it's important to consider that the model's predictions are based on historical data and real-world factors may vary.
 Future research should explore additional variables and validate the model on independent data for better predictive capabilities.
 This project contributes to understanding and predicting population growth patterns using a linear regression approach, offering valuable insights for decision-making in various fields related to a country's population.

 ## Acknowledgments:
-We would like to thank Oracle Cloud Infrastructure for providing the platform and tools necessary for this research project.
+We would like to thank Oracle Cloud Infrastructure for providing the platform and tools necessary for this research project and Ministry of Communication and Information Technology  Indonesia for the Scholarship Program.

 For further inquiries or collaboration, feel free to contact me